European Journal of Inorganic Chemistry

 All new compounds must be fully characterized and their purity verified by analytical methods appropriate to the discipline (e.g. high-resolution NMR spectroscopy, X-ray structure analysis, elemental analysis, etc.).
 Any deviations from the expected norm need to be explained.

 2.5 Crystallographic Data

 Authors must deposit the data of X-ray structure analyses in a crystallographic database before submitting their manuscript (submitted manuscripts must include CCDC or CSD numbers).
-It is also necessary to send CIF files to the editorial office as e-mail attachments at the time of submission so that referees have immediate access to the information.
+It is also necessary to upload CIF and Checkcif files through Editorial Manager as "Supporting Information" during manuscript submission so that referees have immediate access to the information.